devleaks/cockpitdecks-docs/docs/Resources/Observables.md

 Observables are data that is constantly monitored.
-When the data matches a criteria, a list of actions or commands is executed.
+When the data matches a criteria, a set of actions is executed.

 For people familiar with the concept, it can be considered a *if-this-then-that* instruction.
 For example: If the weather data from the simulator indicates rain is falling on the aircraft, we can set the windshield wipers automatically.

 Observables are defined at three levels:

-1. the cockpit level, available for the entire application
+1. the cockpit level, available for the entire application, mostly all the time,
-2. the simulator level, available to monitor simulator-specific variables
+2. the simulator level, available to monitor simulator-specific variables,
 3. the aircraft level, available to monitor aircraft-specific variables.

 Observables are defined in `resources` folder of the entity in a `observables.yaml` file.
-All observables are loaded at once in an Observables entity which contains them all.
+All observables are loaded at once in an Observables entity which contains them all and report their use .

-# Definition
+# Definition of Observables

 The file `observables.yaml` is located in the `deckconfig/resources` folder of an aircraft.
 It is loaded on startup.